 In addition to increased drug crime awareness, mandatory minimum sentences have increased as well.
 For a first-time offense, defendants face anywhere from 4 to 10 years in prison.
 Meth-related crimes can bring 5, 10, or even 15 years in prison for a first-time trafficking offense.

 You could face years or decades in prison and fines as high as $500,000 for the harshest offenses.
 In most cases, you may also have a felony conviction that results in losing employment opportunities and your right to bear arms, vote, and more.

 If something doesn’t seem right, there’s a very good chance that the government is watching you.
 In drug trafficking cases, it often turns out that the accused was under surveillance for months before he or she was eventually arrested.

 Federal agencies like the DEA watch potential defendants through various means, such as wiretapping and undercover agents.
 The government also works with confidential informants to gather information and evidence against suspected criminals.

-The Phoenix drug crime lawyers at Suzuki Law Offices can make sure that your rights and freedom are protected at all times.
+The Phoenix drug crime lawyers at Suzuki Law Offices can ensure that your rights and freedom are always protected.

 If DEA agents or local law enforcement ask to speak with you:

-- Get a lawyer's advice first.
-You have the right to speak with an attorney if you are being questioned.
+- Get a lawyer’s advice first.
+You can speak with an attorney if you are being questioned.

 - Do not consent to a search.
 Unless the agents have a warrant, you can refuse to consent to a search in most circumstances.